naza-official/be-straight/README.md

 ## Future Improvements

-- Add support for advanced posture detection using machine learning models.
+- Add support for advanced posture detection using machine learning models and "fit model" mode.
 - Add user customization for alert messages and sound notifications.
 - Support mobile devices with front-facing cameras.
+- Add server-side support to enable account creation and store metrics about your progress in posture control.
+Integrate it with social media for enhanced functionality.

 ## Author